 - Work experience obtained within the last five years from submitting your application to the OINP in the same primary occupation you identified in your Express Entry profile.

 - Gained your work experience in Canada of at least 1,560 hours over one year

 Requirements Under the Canadian Experience Class:

 - A minimum of one year's continuous paid full-time work experience (or the equivalent in paid part-time work) in Canada in TEER 0, 1 or 2 of the NOC

 - Your work experience must have been obtained within the last three years from the date of submitting your application to the OINP in one or more of the occupations that you identified in your Express Entry profile

 - Your work experience must have been in Canada while maintaining legal status in Canada

-- You must be proficient in understanding, reading, writing and speaking either English or French at a Canadian Language Benchmark (CLB) level 7 or higher.
-To prove your proficiency, you must take an approved English or French language test prior to submitting your application to this stream.
+- You must be proficient in understanding, reading, writing, and speaking either English or French at a Canadian Language Benchmark (CLB) level 7 or higher.
+To prove your proficiency, you must take an approved English or French language test before submitting your application to this stream.

-- You should have a Canadian bachelor’s, master’s or PhD degree or equivalent.
+- You should have a Canadian bachelor's, master's, PhD, or equivalent.

 - If you have completed your studies outside of Canada, you need to get an Educational Credential Assessment report that proves your education is equivalent to a Canadian degree